arosecra/brooke/README.md

 		- clicking the page on the right goes to next page
 		- clicking on the page on the left goes back
 		- add gestures (swipe specifically)

+	- editor for markdown, if i want to change / update it?

 ToDo: